 For illustrative purposes, the moon’s size is exaggerated on our sky chart, so the moon won’t appear as close to Saturn in the actual sky as it does on our sky chart.
 The exact position of the twosome depends on where you live and at what time you’re looking.
 At its closest, the moon comes to within two degrees (four moon-diameters) of Saturn, plenty close enough for the duo to fit within a single binocular field.

-This evening’s moon is a waxing gibbous moon, which is more than half-illuminated but less than full illuminated in sunshine, as seen from Earth.
+The July 7 moon is a waxing gibbous moon.
+That means it’s more than half-illuminated but less than fully illuminated in sunshine, as seen from Earth.
 In North America and much of the world, the moon reached its half-lit first quarter phase on July 5.
 The waxing moon will finally reach full phase on the night of July 11-12, and on that night we’ll have the first of three full supermoons in 2014.

 We got this comment from an online friend:

 I was driving down a lonely stretch of dark Georgia highway the other night heading west.
 This gave me plenty of hours and miles to contemplate the moon . . .
 Is there a formal name for the border of lunar night and day?

 There is indeed a name for this demarcation between light and dark on the moon.
 When you look at the moon in any phase other than full, you are in fact seeing portions of both the day side and night side of the moon.
 The name for this border between lunar night and day is the terminator line.